 SILA recently announced an investment from Norwest Venture Partners, a global Private Equity firm.
 With this investment, we are glad to have delivered on our seed investor’s capital by giving them a 30x exit.
 We are grateful to all of our stakeholders who supported us along the way – employees, clients, vendors, and other associates in the business.

 While this investment marks the next phase at SILA, we firmly believe, in the words of Mark Cuban (from Shark Tank) - that raising money is an obligation, not an achievement!
 SILA has managed to maintain strong growth over the last few years, however scaling from here is a different challenge that we will need to gear ourselves for.
+Being a leading facility management company in India, we have a unique set of goals to achieve and obstacles to overcome.

 There are a few things to keep in mind to do justice to the capital that is invested in the company.